Language: EN

 } while (counter < 3);

-Similarly, in PHP the DO-WHILE loop is identical, only the way of accessing the variables changes
+Similarly, in PHP the DO-WHILE loop is identical, only the way to access variables changes

 $counter = 0;